-Towards the High and Late Middle Ages, new kingdoms and empires came into being until the Renaissance of the Europe finally began and brought back the once-forgotten Roman and Greek knowledge into mainstream consciousness.
-Following are some key events of the Medieval Age that changed the course of history.
+Towards the high and late medieval period, new kingdoms and empires came into being until the Renaissance of Europe finally began and brought back the once-forgotten Roman and Greek knowledge into mainstream consciousness.

-The Battle of Hastings was fought on 14th October 1066 between an English army under the command of Anglo-Saxon king Harold Godwinson and Norman French army led by William who was the Duke of Normandy.
+The Battle of Hastings was fought on 14th October 1066 between an English army under the command of Anglo-Saxon king Harold Godwinson and a Norman-French army led by William who was the Duke of Normandy.
 Harold Godwinson fought to block the invasion of the Norman army.

 William commissioned this survey to assess the wealth across England so that the taxes could be implemented.
 He also sought to know the resources and assets available throughout the land of England.
 The Domesday Book helped William build a good taxation system.
 It also laid the foundations for the systemization of public records and taxation in medieval Europe.